JuliaDynamics/CriticalTransitions.jl/docs/src/examples/RateSystem.md

 Let us explore a simple prototypical example of how to use the R-tipping functionality of this package.
 We start with defining an autonomous deterministic dynamical system (i.e. a `CoupledODEs`) and a time-dependent forcing protocol called `RateProtocol`, and use these to set up a non-autonomous system that has an autonomous past and future limit.
-This limitting behaviour is a widely used setting and convenient for studying R-tipping.
+This limiting behaviour is a widely used setting and convenient for studying R-tipping.

 We first consider the following simple one-dimensional autonomous system with one attractor, given by the ordinary differential equation:
 ```math